visgl/deck.gl/docs/get-started/using-with-react.md

 ```

+For more detailed examples and options, see [using with Mapbox](/docs/developer-guide/base-maps/using-with-mapbox.md).

 ## Using JSX with deck.gl Layers

 It is possible to use JSX syntax to create deck.gl layers as React children of the `DeckGL` React components, instead of providing them as ES6 class instances to the `layers` prop.
 There are no performance advantages to this syntax but it can allow for a more consistent, React-like coding style.